NityaManu/HTF24-Team-188/README.md

-**PetPaws**
+**HappyPaws**

-PetPaws is a web platform developed during a hackathon to make pet adoption safer and easier.
+HappyPaws is a web platform developed during a hackathon to make pet adoption safer and easier.
 Built entirely with HTML, CSS, and JavaScript, it allows users to log in, explore available pets, apply filters to refine results, and complete an adoption application form to ensure responsible ownership.

 **Features**